-Dr Mark Moore is now the senior cleft lip and palate surgeon in the South Australian statewide cleft service and the Head of Unit of the Australian Craniofacial Unit (ACFU) at the Women's and Children's Hospital (WCH) in Adelaide, and is overseeing the transition and ongoing improvement of this unit after the retirement of its founding HOU Professor David.
+Dr Mark Moore is now the senior cleft lip and palate surgeon in the South Australian statewide cleft service and the Head of Unit of the Cleft and Craniofacial SA (C&CSA) at the Women's and Children's Hospital (WCH) in Adelaide, and is overseeing the transition and ongoing improvement of this unit after the retirement of its founding HOU Professor David.

 The full Craniofacial team comprises: